rtic-scope/.github/profile/README.md

 [^6]: `cargo-rtic-scope` is an extension of `cargo-flash`.
 All options supported by `cargo-flash` are also supported by `cargo-rtic-scope`, e.g. `--bin` and `--list-chips`.

 ### Generating the trace stream on the target
-When using the `probe-rs` approach the target is partially configured to emit ITM packets with timestamps when hardware tasks are entered and exited.
+When using the `probe-rs` method the target is partially configured to emit ITM packets with timestamps when hardware tasks are entered and exited.
 What remains is to flip any device-specific ITM master switches.
 Work has begun on `probe-rs` to remove this burden from the end-user, but each platform is different.
 No additional target-side configuration must be done unless software task tracing is wanted.